NSS-Data-Instructional-Stuff/data_science/Python/projects/geospatial_api_project/README.md

     b.
 Now, build a Poisson regression model with target variable the rate of burglaries and predictor variable the median income.
 (Don't forget to offset by the population).

     c.
 Finally, try out a negative binomial model.
+To get started with a negative binomial model, you can check out [this tutorial](https://timeseriesreasoning.com/contents/negative-binomial-regression-model/).

     d.
-How do these three models compare?
+How do you models compare?